Azure Lab Services - Administrator guide

 The startup or shutdown schedule is set at the lab level and applies to all VMs within the lab

-Similar to the previous point, if you need to set different schedules for users, you need to create separate classroom labs.
+Similar to quota setting, if you need to set different schedules for users, you need to create a separate lab for each schedule.

-By default, each classroom lab will have its own virtual network.
-If you have vnet peering enabled, each classroom lab will have its own subnet peered to the specified virtual network.
+By default, each lab has its own virtual network.
+If you have virtual network peering enabled, each lab will have its own subnet peered with the specified virtual network.

 Shared image gallery

 A shared image gallery is attached to a lab account and serves as a central repository for storing images.
-An image is saved in the gallery when an educator chooses to export from a classroom lab's template virtual machine (VM).
-Each time an educator makes changes to the template VM and exports, new versions of the image are saved while maintaining previous versions.
+An image is saved in the gallery when an educator chooses to export it from a lab's template VM.
+Each time an educator makes changes to the template VM and exports it, new image definitions and\or versions are created in the gallery.

-Instructors can publish an image version from the shared image gallery when they create a new classroom lab.
-Although the gallery stores multiple versions of an image, educators can only select the latest version during lab creation.
+Instructors can publish an image version from the shared image gallery when they create a new lab.
+Although the gallery stores multiple versions of an image, educators can select only the most recent version during lab creation.
 The most recent version is chosen based on the highest value of MajorVersion, then MinorVersion, then Patch.
 For more information about versioning, see Image versions.

-Shared image gallery is an optional resource that you may not need immediately when starting with only a few classroom labs.
-However, using shared image gallery has many benefits that are helpful as you scale to having more classroom labs:
+The shared image gallery service is an optional resource that you might not need immediately if you're starting with only a few labs.
+However, shared image gallery offers many benefits that are helpful as you scale up to additional labs:

-Enables sharing\reuse of template VM images across classroom labs
+You can share and reuse template VM images across labs

-You can save and reuse an image so that you don't have to configure the image from scratch each time that you create a new classroom lab.
-For example, if multiple classes are being offered that need the same image, this image only needs to be created once and exported to the shared image gallery so that it can be shared across classroom labs.
+You can save and reuse an image so that you don't have to configure it from scratch each time that you create a new lab.
+For example, if multiple classes need to use the same image, you can create it once and export it to the shared image gallery so that it can be shared across labs.

-To logically group shared images, you have a couple of options:
+To logically group shared images, you can do either of the following:

 - Create multiple shared image galleries.
-Each lab account can only connect to one shared image gallery, so this option will also require you to create multiple lab accounts.
+Each lab account can connect to only one shared image gallery, so this option also requires you to create multiple lab accounts.

-- Or, you can use a single shared image gallery that's shared by multiple lab accounts.
-In this case, each lab account can enable only those images that are applicable to the classroom labs that it contains.
+- Use a single shared image gallery that's shared by multiple lab accounts.
+In this case, each lab account can enable only images that are applicable to the labs in that account.

-As you get started with Azure Lab Services, we recommend that you establish naming conventions for resource groups, lab accounts, classroom labs, and the shared image gallery.
-While the naming conventions that you establish will be unique to the needs of your organization, the following table outlines general guidelines.
+As you get started with Azure Lab Services, we recommend that you establish naming conventions for resource groups, lab accounts, labs, and the shared image gallery.
+Although the naming conventions that you establish will be unique to the needs of your organization, the following table provides general guidelines: